 There are over 30 committees in the PTO.
 Parents are encouraged to help in the manner they enjoy best.
 Cultural Arts programs are funded by the PTO and a weeklong Arts Express Week is a school highlight.
-Fundraising efforts support the purchase of a wide range of wonderful extra pieces of equipment and resources to benefit the children and program.
+Fundraising efforts support the purchase of technologies, equipment, and resources to benefit the children and program.
 The PTO also helps to welcome new families, plans family social events like Cultural Heritage Night, and runs the Spring Fair each year.
+The PTO also coordinates afterschool clubs for students.